Pine Mountain Settlement School

 We decided in the first place to make it an old-fashioned Fair, instead of the “Community Fair” which most of us felt had somehow grown into a day in which the School put on a show for the neighbors, rather than a day in which the neighbors had the floor.

-My job of “publicity” meant getting it on the front page of the [Harlan Daily] Enterprise, but what was more important getting it in the minds and expectations of our neighbors.
-I spent literally days up and down the creeks announcing and talking it at Isaac’s Creek Sunday School, at Little Laurel Church, at all the post offices, at every public gathering [I] could get to, and spent a day walking to Medical Settlement stopping at every house along the way to leave the premium list, and to urge the family to bring canned fruit and vegetable.
+My job of “publicity” meant getting it on the front page of the [Harlan Daily] Enterprise, but what was more important was getting it in the minds and expectations of our neighbors.
+I spent literally days up and down the creeks announcing and talking it at Isaac’s Creek Sunday School, at Little Laurel Church, at all the post offices, at every public gathering [I] could get to, and spent a day walking to Medical Settlement stopping at every house along the way to leave the premium list, and to urge the family to bring canned fruit and vegetables.
 Another day was spent hiking over Steel Trap to the head of Little Laurel with Ella Wilder and then back to the mouth of the creek, collecting small antiques and urging them all to come.

 That was really a day out of Eden.
 If you know Ella [Wilder], you know what a strong silent sort of person she is.
 One has the feeling of still water flowing deep.
 There is so much behind and beyond those quiet steady eyes, and the occasional quick lighted smile.
 She’s like Mona Lisa.
 I remember that as we waded up the gap (literally waded because it was pouring rain overhead, and the trail was lifely [sic] little cascade all the way) we got on the subject of the war, and why it had to be and what the purpose was, and I found myself — skip the rest —-

 By the time we reached the top of the ridge the rain had abated which was fortunate because we weren’t protected by trees going down the other side.
 It is quite bare, perhaps because of forest fire.
 We went first to Rhoda Wilder‘s little house — my first trip there since a trip Barby Wilbur and I made ten years ago.
-Then we found Rhoda doing her washing in the backyard under the apple tree, and little Rosy cheeked tow-headed John hanging it out on the line, as pleasant a washday scene as one could with to look at.
+Then we found Rhoda doing her washing in the backyard under the apple tree, and little Rosy cheeked tow-headed John hanging it out on the line, as pleasant a washday scene as one could wish to look at.
 John drew us a cold drink of water from the well and brought us each a red apple.

 Now the little house sort of gaped open.
 No one lives there, and it is all haunted by the love and laughter and stark tragedy that lived there years ago.
 We walked through the empty rooms, picked up an old boot that belonged to Brit when he was a little boy, a tattered book that Ella remembered reading once and which I had read, so we told it to each other.
 We saw the crude wall cupboard which Uncle William himself had made for Aunt Sal — crude, but so graceful, because the things made by hands have the worked over lines that no machine can match.
 We had an apple from the same old apple tree, crisp and tart.